AVSystem/developer-zone/docs/AWS_Integration_Guide/Configuring_AWS_integration.md

 - An active AWS subscription with access to IoT Core, CloudFormation, CloudWatch, Lambda and Secrets Manager in supported regions.
 - Installed [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
 - A Coiote DM user account with the **awsiottenant** role.

     !!! important
-        It's recommended to create a Coiote DM user
+        It's recommended to create a Coiote DM user account dedicated exclusively for the integration.
+Note that the integration will work correctly only until the user with the **awsiottenant** role exists in Coiote DM and the AWS CloudFormation stack is appropriately configured.

 ## Supported regions